jluchiji/ignis/README.md

 [![Code Climate](https://codeclimate.com/github/jluchiji/node-ignis/badges/gpa.svg)](https://codeclimate.com/github/jluchiji/node-ignis)
 [![Test Coverage](https://codeclimate.com/github/jluchiji/node-ignis/badges/coverage.svg)](https://codeclimate.com/github/jluchiji/node-ignis/coverage)

-Ignis.js is an opinionated framework for creating REST APIs.
-It's main purpose is to provide a framework that breaks tight coupling in typical express apps and allows easier testing of individual modules.
+**Ignis.js** is an opinionated framework for creating RESTful APIs.
+It emphasizes modularity and reduction of coupling between modules, and therefore much better testing experience.

-This project is still in development.
+## Getting Started
+Ignis.js is built on top of [express](https://github.com/strongloop/express), so you don't need to require express yourself.

+You can refer to the sample application in the `example` directory for a simple Ignis.js app.